medyassinekhlif/open-generative-studios/README.md

 This opacity deprives the composer of mastery: they can neither correct a specific musical decision, nor reuse a generation as a starting point, nor translate the result into a score usable by real musicians.

 The central question of this work is therefore: is it possible to design an orchestral music generation system that restores compositional control to the composer, while combining computational lightness with algorithmic transparency?
 The Open Generative Studios project attempts to answer this by articulating specialized services, lightweight GPU-free models, and a processing chain in which each step remains visible, modifiable, and replayable at will.
-The platform supports the composer in an iterative process: each generation is part of a persistent conversation, refined through exchanges, and results in a printable score — a concrete bridge between digital creation and the real musical world, directly usable by musicians, ensembles, or orchestras.
+The platform supports the composer in an iterative process: each generation is part of a persistent conversation, refined through exchanges, and results in a printable score, a concrete bridge between digital creation and the real musical world, directly usable by musicians, ensembles, or orchestras.

 #### Value Added by the Project

-The project distinguishes itself through three properties centered on the composer's experience: iterative composition within a persistent conversation, allowing the creation to be refined over exchanges without starting from scratch; a printable score directly usable by real musicians, opening digital creation toward the real musical world; and a transparent architecture where each step of the pipeline remains inspectable, modifiable, and replayable at will.
+The project distinguishes itself through three properties centered on the composer's experience: iterative composition within a persistent conversation, allowing the creation to be refined over exchanges without starting from scratch.
+A printable score directly usable by real musicians, opening digital creation toward the real musical world.
+And a transparent architecture where each step of the pipeline remains inspectable, modifiable, and replayable at will.

 ### Philosophy and Objectives

 The platform rests on a conviction: one should never blindly trust a machine to create music.
 Rather than delegating the process to an opaque model, the system makes every creative gesture visible: a text prompt becomes a structured musical intent, which breaks down into MIDI note layers passing through a controlled post-processing stage, giving rise to an orchestral audio rendering and a printable score.
-Nothing is concealed; everything is traceable.
+Nothing is concealed.
+Everything is traceable.

 Each step is a link that can be grasped, modified, or replayed without disrupting the whole.
 This granularity changes everything: it restores the composer's ability to intervene at every moment of the creative process.